 Interest on fixed capital:

 Interest on fixed capital was calculated at 10 per cent per annum, which is the prevailing rate of investment credit.
-The items considered under fixed capital are machinery and utensils, vehicle, building, furniture etc.
+The items considered under fixed capital are machinery and utensils, vehicle, building, furniture, etc.

 Value addition processes:

-The activities like sorting, grading, standardizing, cleaning, packing, processing, advertising, transporting etc. which adds value to the produce at each stage are called value addition processes.
+The activities like sorting, grading, standardizing, cleaning, packing, processing, advertising, transportation, etc. which adds value to the produce at each stage are called value addition processes.

 Value addition: